-Know the secrets of roasted jalapeno to make perfectly with oven, stove-top, grill, or air-fryer.
-It comes out excellent every time, plus it can be stored for months.
+Know the secrets of roasted jalapeno, ideally with oven, stove-top, grill, or air-fryer.
+It comes out excellent every time and can be stored for months.

-Summer is here in the full swing, if you have glands in your backyard I bet you also have a jalapeno plant.
+Summer is in full swing; if you have glands in your backyard, I bet you also have a jalapeno plant.

-I do have jalapeno plants in my backyard garden and I'm making are huge harvest every other day.
-If you are like me left with a huge batch of jalapeno peppers then learn how to roast jalapenos so that you can use it for the rest of the year.
+I have jalapeno plants in my backyard garden and make a considerable harvest every other day.
+If you are like me, left with a massive batch of jalapeno peppers, learn how to roast them so you can use them for the rest of the year.

-Furthermore, the stores and farmers market also have a huge bag of jalapenos for competitive prices in this peak season with other types of pepper.
-It's a bumper prize-we can process the peppers use it later for months and save our pockets.
+Furthermore, the stores and farmers' markets also have vast bags of jalapenos for competitive prices with other types of pepper in this peak season.
+It's a bumper prize: we can process the peppers, use them later for months, and save our pockets.

-Now, let's let's into the process and the possible ways to roast them up.
+Now, let's examine the process and the possible ways to roast them.

 Other hot recipes you may like,

 The facts about the process

 Always wear gloves when handling the jalapeno to avoid any irritation on the skin.
-The roasted jalapenos involve 4 simple steps as following.
+The roasted jalapenos involve four simple steps.

 Roasting.
 This can be done in the oven, grill, stovetop, and air fryer.

 Steaming.
 This can be done in two simple ways.
-Keeping them sealed in a bowl or in a paper bag when they are hot after gets roasted.
+Keep them sealed in a bowl or paper bag when they are hot after being roasted.

 Peeling.
 Next is to peel the skin.

 Storing.
-Can be stored in refrigerator, freezer, or in the oil.
+It can be stored in a refrigerator, freezer, or oil.

 Roasting the jalapeno

 In the oven

 A trustable quick method for a large batch of peppers.
-The recipe for roasted jalapeno in the oven is simple and straightforward.
-And very safe, nothing can go wrong in between.
+The recipe for roasted jalapeno in the oven is simple.
+And it is very safe; nothing can go wrong in between.

 Step 1.
 Set the oven to 400 degrees.
-Cut the jalapenos into two halves, and arrange evenly in a baking tray.
-Then drizzle a teaspoon of canola oil.
+Cut the jalapenos into two halves and arrange them evenly in a baking tray.
+Then, drizzle a teaspoon of canola oil.

 Step 2.
-Set the baking tray in the topmost track and bake it for 10 minutes are until the sides of the jalapenos turn black.
+Set the baking tray in the topmost track and bake it for 10 minutes until the sides of the jalapenos turn black.